 Create a park environment that allows co-existence of off-leash pet exercise areas, Ice Age Trail corridor, and vegetative restoration efforts.

-This History/Restoration page created June 26-27, 2024
+Revised March 07-8, 2025 - This History/Restoration page created June 26-27, 2024